cityofaustin/atd-prefect/docs/03-python-shell-docker.md

 ## Python

-Running python is not as different, we use the same ShellTask class and we mix it up:
+Running python is not that different, we use the same ShellTask class and we mix it up:

 ```python